Denmark

 The Ministry of Foreign Affairs of Denmark is legalizing documents by placing an “Apostille’.
 More information is available HERE.
 Such documents are then translated into Bulgarian by a translator registered with the Bulgarian Ministry of Foreign Affairs and appointed at the Embassy in Copenhagen.
 Translations are then certified by the Consular office.

-Bulgarian Embassy in Denmark is accepting applications for issuing passports, identity cards and temporary passports since it operates a biometric recording equipment (fingerprints and iris image).
+The Bulgarian Embassy in Denmark is accepting applications for passports, identity cards and temporary passports issuance and renewal since it operates a biometric recording equipment (fingerprints and iris image).
+To schedule an appointment, please use the contacts stated above.